-Cost (USD): $4230 per person based on double occupancy; $5380 per person for single occupancy (Double occupancy rate is for two people booking together; rooms are private and singles will not be paired)
+Cost (USD) 4-night options: $2902 per person based on double occupancy; $3632 per person for single occupancy (Double occupancy rate is for two people booking together; rooms are private and singles will not be paired)

 Deposit & Cancellation Policy: 50% refundable deposit due at time of booking.
 Only 50% of your deposit (i.e., 25% of the total balance) will be refunded if you request cancellation more than 90 days in advance of the first day of the workshop.
 Total balance is due 90 days in advance of first day of workshop.
-Entire payment including deposit becomes non-refundable starting July 19, 2018.
+Entire payment including deposit becomes non-refundable 60 days in advance.
 Trip insurance is recommended.

 Who: Active photographers ranging from beginner to advanced.
 Participants should be familiar with their camera menus & controls before arriving and basic photography concepts (aperture/shutter speed/ISO, depth-of-field, basic composition, etc.) but do not need to be experts.

 Workshop Group Size: 6 max, 2 min.
 Workshop will not be canceled as long as minimum is met.

-What's Included: Round-trip transportation from Fairbanks to the Lodge at Black Rapids, 5 nights lodging (September 2-6), meals at the Lodge at Black Rapids, transportation during workshop, photography guiding & instruction
+What's Included: Round-trip transportation from Fairbanks to the Lodge at Black Rapids, lodging & meals at the Lodge, transportation during workshop, photography guiding & instruction

 What's Not Included: Airfare to/from Fairbanks, lodging/meals in Fairbanks, camera gear, outdoor gear, alcoholic beverages (imbibing heavily is not recommended on nights we plan to shoot the aurora)